Victor-Guerrero-Devs/css-courses/academind-css/13-flexbox/notes.md

 We used stuff like `inline-block`, `vertical-align`, `calc()`

 We can instead use flexbox for a much easier experience and cleaner CSS.

+## Understanding Flexbox

+1. apply `display: flex;` to a container
+2. all of the elements nested within it are now `flex-items`
+3. you can now arrange the items easily